cal-dev-lab/cal-dev-lab/README.md

 - 🔭 I’m currently working on [gymr-next](https://github.com/cal-dev-lab/gymr-next)

-- 🌱 I’m currently learning more about Vim
+- 🌱 I’m currently learning more about Go (GoLang)

 - ❓ Ask me about anything related to tech!